Methodology

 School sixth form capacity

 Sixth form capacity has been as a voluntary field since 2018.
-The response rate has improved with local authorities reporting sixth form capacity for 99% of schools with sixth form pupils on roll in 2022 and 2021 (up from 92% in 2018).
+The response rate has improved with local authorities reporting sixth form capacity for 99.7% of schools with sixth form pupils on roll in 2023 (up from 99% in 2022 and 2021, 98% in 2019, and 92% in 2018).
+There are a small number of schools with sixth form pupils are on roll but where capacity has not been reported; this relates to pupils who added school elsewhere with separate providers, therefore the local authority is unable to report any corresponding capacity.

 Comparisons across reporting years prior to 2021 should be treated with caution.
 Changes prior to 2021 are likely to indicate improvements in data quality rather than actual changes in numbers.